 working one thousand five hundred (1,500) hours or more in a calendar year shall

-LAGERS for eligible employees begins following completion of the first six (6) months of city
+Participation in LAGERS for eligible employees begins following completion of the first six (6)

-employment.
-Full-time regular firefighters and full-time regular police officers participate in the
+months of city employment.
+Full-time regular firefighters and full-time regular police officers

 council.
 The city manager may recommend to the city council, and the council may adopt any

 necessary contractual arrangements, and subsequent changes or modifications.
 This program